Long Island Robbery Defense Attorney Serving Suffolk & Nassau Counties

 In recent years, crime rates have been rising in New York City.
 March of 2021 saw more than 840 instances of robbery, according to statistics from the New York City Police Department.

 If you or someone you love has been charged with robbery in Long Island, you are not alone.
 It is important to know and understand your rights.
-To fight the charge, you should contact an attorney immediately.
+To fight the charge, you should contact an experienced criminal defense attorney immediately.

 The robbery defense attorneys at The Matera Law Firm have years of experience in protecting the rights of the accused.
 Our lawyers have the skills necessary to secure a positive outcome in your robbery case.